-The Model 7012 Bath is a precision instrument which should be located in an appropriate environment.
+The bath is a precision instrument which should be located in an appropriate environment.
 The location should be free of drafts, extreme temperatures and temperature changes, dirt, etc. The surface where the bath is placed must be level.

 If used at higher temperatures where fluid vaporization is significant, a fume hood should be used.